loopbackio/loopback.io/pages/en/lb2/Introducing-the-Coffee-Shop-Reviews-app.md

 $ cd loopback-getting-started
 ```

-Next: Continue to [Create new data source](/doc/{{page.lang}}/lb2/Create-new-data-source.html) to add a new data source that the application will use.
+{% include next.html content="Continue to [Create new data source](Create-new-data-source.html) to add a new data source that the application will use."
+%}